lucassus/blog.bandzarewicz.com/source/_posts/2012-03-12-backbone-dot-js-tdd-with-jasmine-part-two-the-collection.markdown

   - KRUG
 ---

-In the previous part [Backbone.js TDD with jasmine part one: The model]({{ site.url}}/blog/backbone-dot-js-tdd-with-jasmine-part-two-the-collection) we've created a simple `TodoList.Models.Task` model for handling creating and updating a task.
+In the previous part [Backbone.js TDD with jasmine part one: The model]({{ site.url}}/blog/backbone-dot-js-tdd-with-jasmine-part-two-the-collection) we created a simple `TodoList.Models.Task` model for handling creating and updating a task.
 Code from the previous step can be downloaded from github repository: [004-complete-task-model@tdd-with-backbonejs](https://github.com/lucassus/tdd-with-backbonejs/tree/004-complete-task-model)

 Now it's time to create a `TodoList.Collections.Tasks` collection.
 Generally in backbone.js collections are ordered sets of models.
 In our application we will use this collection for fetching tasks from the serer (`fetch` method) and for creating new task (`create` method).